 Another gritstone escarpment you can walk along in the Peak District National Park.
 In fact, this walk takes you along not just Bamford Edge, but Stanage Edge as well.
 Two for the price of one.

 Stanage Edge is quite popular, and can get quite busy.
 However, the section you will do on this walk is the quieter bit.

 To get between the two, you will walk through open moorland, which can be a little boggy in parts.

-Along both edges you will have some impressive views, to the pointy peaks in the distance, and down to the Ladybower reservoir.
+Along both edges you will have some impressive views.
+Over to the pointy peaks in the distance, and down to the Ladybower Reservoir.

 Start/Finish: Roaches road Distance: 6.5miles Time: 2h 30min Difficulty: Moderate Type: There and back Without a car: You can get a bus to the southern end of Roaches road and start from there.

 The Roaches is another rocky Edge.
 Yes the Peak District has a lot of them.

 This walk starts off taking you below the Roaches, and then you will hike up it, where you will have fantastic far reaching views across the Peak District.
 Apparently you can see as far as Snowden on a clear day.

 You will then descend down into the woods, to reach the enchanting Lud’s Church, before doing a small loop, then heading back.